 Emergencies and Illnesses

-Although dates for homework, reading journals, reports, and the final project submissions are firm, I understand that circumstances arise when you are not able to attend class.
+Although dates for homework, reading journals, reports, and the final project submissions are firm, I understand that circumstances arise when you are not able to attend meetings and synchronous sessions.
 If you cannot attend class, you must let me and your team know as soon as possible since this will impact the work your team needs to accomplish during the current sprint.
 You are also expected to understand the material that was presented in class.
 Even an excused absence does not excuse you from learning the skills and concepts.

 When circumstances are known ahead of time (e.g., academic activities, athletic events, religious holy days), I expect you to make arrangements with me before the activity occurs.
 Normally, we will identify an alternative date for the due date.